jirivrany/react-video-example/README.md

 React Video Example
 =========================

 This is a example of responsive video player using ReactJS.
+[Check out the live demo](http://jirivrany.github.io/react-video-example/).

 Features